 Sitting and looking at computers all day seems like it should be physically easy, but in reality, it puts a variety of stresses on the body.
-It's easy to end up with stiff arms and legs, sore wrists, and tired eyes.
+It’s easy to end up with stiff arms and legs, sore wrists, and tired eyes.
 When the strain on the eyes gets to be too much, you can even end up with computer vision syndrome.
-Best Eyecare Associates of the city of Thornton, CO presents these computer vision FAQs to help you recognize this condition and determine when you should seek treatment.
+Best Eyecare Associates presents these computer vision FAQs to help you recognize this condition and determine when you should seek treatment.

 This is a collection of symptoms that have been connected to spending too much time looking at digital device screens.
 It was originally connected to extended PC or workstation use, so the term “computer vision syndrome” was attached to it.
 Now, however, it is also associated with the use of mobile devices like tablets and smartphones.

 Even though computer vision syndrome doesn’t pose a threat of blindness, it can interfere with your ability to see in the short term.
 The symptoms can also be severe enough to interfere with productivity or even force you to take an extended break from computer work.

 What are the Symptoms of Computer Vision Syndrome?

 Several symptoms are present in any syndrome.
 For computer vision syndrome, these include blurry vision, eye strain, dry eye, sticky eyes, headaches, and neck and shoulder pain.

 Several factors may be involved in the development of this syndrome.
 One is a lack of proper vision correction.
 Glasses meant for either long-distance or standard reading ranges do not address the distance most people view computers from, and this forces the eyes to work harder to see screens.